 What is a trademark?

 As defined by the US Patents & Trademarks Office, “a trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.”
-A trademark need not be registered in order to have protectible rights to it, simply by using or displaying a mark acquires automatic trademark rights to the owner.
+A trademark need not be registered in order to have protectable rights to it, simply by using or displaying a mark acquires automatic trademark rights to the owner.

 What is a trademark license?

 A license is a written legal agreement between the owner of the trademark (licensor) and a manufacturer/vendor (licensee).
 The licensor grants permission to the licensee to affix the licensor’s trademark(s) on a product(s).
-This license must be in place before use of the marks.
+This license must be in place before the use of the marks.

 What are the benefits of a licensing program?

 A licensing program exists to protect the name and marks of the University and to enhance the image of the University through the signing of licensing agreements authorizing the use of the marks on high quality and tasteful merchandise.
-It is also the responsibility of the office to insure that the University receives the appropriate commercial value for the use of its trademarks.
+It is also the responsibility of the office to ensure that the University receives the appropriate commercial value for the use of its trademarks.